 Master of Business Administration (M.B.A.)
-Program-specific Admission Criteria

 • Graduate Management Admissions Test (GMAT®).
 The M.B.A.
-Admissions Committee will take cognizance of the three GMAT® sub-scores (Quantitative, Verbal, and Analytical Writing Assessment) for purposes of assessing each candidate's specific aptitude strengths and weaknesses.
+Admissions Committee will take cognizance of the three GMAT® sub-scores (Quantitative, Verbal, and Analytical Writing Assessment) for the purpose of assessing each candidate's specific aptitude strengths and weaknesses.
 Subject to the evaluation and approval of the M.B.A.
-Graduate Catalog 2022-2023 19

 Admissions Committee, applicants who have not taken the GMAT® at the time of application may be granted conditional admission (see p.
-21), with a requirement that they submit satisfactory GMAT® scores not later than the end of the first term following admission.
+22), with a requirement that they submit satisfactory GMAT® scores not later than the end of the first term following admission.

-- Applicant's work experience: Candidates who have a minimum of two years of work experience will be given preference for admission. - The Committee follows a balanced approach in evaluating each candidate on their individual scores for the Undergraduate GPA, GMAT®, and TOEFL®, Academic IELTS and their work experience.
-This is based on the principle that ample satisfaction by an applicant of one or more of these criteria may be to a reasonable extent compensate for deficiencies in one or more of the other criteria used in the applicant's evaluation. - Students who have earned their undergraduate degree in an unrelated major may be required to pursue one or more graduate foundation courses.
+- MBA Admission Interview: The MBA admission interview comprises a one-on-one discussion between the applicant and a member of the admissions committee.
+Throughout this interview, candidates can anticipate inquiries regarding their academic background, professional experience, career goals, motivation for pursuing an MBA, and alignment with the program's values and objectives.
+Additionally, questions are posed to evaluate the applicant's interpersonal skills, leadership capabilities, and problem-solving aptitude. - Applicant's work experience: Candidates who have a minimum of two years of work experience will be given preference for admission. - Students who have earned their undergraduate degree in an unrelated major may be required to pursue one or more graduate foundation courses.
 The Graduate Foundation Course Program consisting of various discipline-specific modules is designed to prepare potential students who do not have the necessary competencies in the core areas of accounting, microeconomics, finance, and statistics.
 These students are required to enroll and satisfactorily complete an appropriate series of non-credited courses in the Foundation Course Program.
 The courses required from each such student will be determined on a case-by-case basis following a review of the student's academic record.

 Master of Education (M.Ed.)
-Program-specific Admissions Criteria